John Major: Early post-school career (1959-1979)

-Major met Norma Johnson at a Conservative party event in Brixton in April 1970, and the two became engaged shortly thereafter, marrying at St Matthew's Church in Brixton on 3 October 1970.
-John's mother died shortly before in September at the age of 65.
+In April 1970, Major met Norma Johnson at a Conservative Party event in Brixton, and the two became engaged shortly thereafter, marrying at St Matthew's Church in Brixton on 3 October 1970.
+John's mother died shortly before the marriage, in September, at the age of 65.
 John and Norma moved into a flat at Primrose Court, Streatham, which John had bought in 1969, and had their first child, Elizabeth, in November 1971.
 In 1974 the couple moved to a larger residence at West Oak, Beckenham, and had a second child, James, in January 1975.
 Meanwhile, Major continued to work at Standard Bank (renamed Standard Chartered from 1975), having completed his banking diploma in 1972.
 Major was promoted to head of the PR department in August 1976, and his duties necessitated the occasional foreign trip to East Asia.

-Despite his setback at the 1971 Lambeth Council election, Major continued to nurse political ambitions, and with help from friends in the Conservative Party managed to get onto the Conservative Central Office's list of potential MP candidates.
+Despite his setback at the 1971 Lambeth Council election, Major continued to nurse political ambitions, and with help from friends in the Conservative Party, managed to get onto the Conservative Central Office's list of potential MP candidates.
 Major was selected as the Conservative candidate for the Labour-dominated St Pancras North constituency, fighting both the February and October 1974 general elections, losing heavily both times to Labour's Albert Stallard.
-Major then attempted to get selected as a candidate for a more promising seat, and despite numerous attempts was unsuccessful until December 1976.
+Major then attempted to get selected as a candidate for a more promising seat and, despite numerous attempts, was unsuccessful until December 1976.

 Growing increasingly frustrated, Major resolved to make one last attempt, applying for selection to the safe Conservative seat of Huntingdonshire and finally he succeeded.
-Major was in some ways an odd choice, being a born-and-bred Londoner in a largely rural constituency still home to many landed families; however, he was seen as being the most likely to win-over the increasingly large numbers of upwardly mobile London over-spill families living in the area, and he was helped to familiarise himself with the area by local MP David Renton.
+Major was in some ways an odd choice, being a born-and-bred Londoner in a largely rural constituency still home to many landed families; however, he was seen as being the most likely to win over the increasingly large numbers of upwardly mobile London overspill families living in the area, and local MP David Renton helped to familiarise him with the area.

-In 1977 the Major family purchased a house at De Vere Close in the village of Hemingford Grey.
-Major took on a less demanding job at Standard Chartered, and started working part-time in 1978 so that he could devote more time to his constituency duties.
+In 1977, the Major family purchased a house at De Vere Close in the village of Hemingford Grey.
+Major took on a less demanding job at Standard Chartered and started working part-time in 1978 so that he could devote more time to his constituency duties.

-Early parliamentary career (1979-1987)
+Early parliamentary career (1979–1987)

-Major won the Huntingdon seat by a large margin in the 1979 general election, which brought the Conservatives led by Margaret Thatcher to power.
+In the 1979 general election, which brought the Conservatives led by Margaret Thatcher to power, Major won the Huntingdon seat by a large margin.
 He made his maiden speech in the House of Commons on 13 June 1979, voicing his support for the government's budget.
-Major assiduously courted contacts at all levels of the party in this period, joining the informal 'Guy Fawkes club' of Conservative MPs and attending various Committees.
+Major assiduously courted contacts at all levels of the party in this period, joining the informal 'Guy Fawkes club' of Conservative MPs and attending various committees.
 He became Secretary of the Environment Committee and also assisted with work on the Housing Act 1980, which allowed council house tenants the Right to Buy their homes.
 At this time Major lived in De Vere Close, Hemingford Grey.